 In addition to hormones balancing out, your body is also adjusting to a surge of oxytocin after birth.
 Oxytocin is important to lactation, but the extra boost can also throw other chemicals like cortisol out of wack.
 It is really difficult to know exactly how your body is going to react to the surges and drops in chemicals and pheromones, BUT a typical response is to hold on to belly fat.

-The loss of sleep is a major cause for belly fat to stick after birth.
+The loss of sleep is a major cause of belly fat sticking after birth.
 When we lose sleep, our bodies go into survival mode, increase cortisol, and also crave carbs.
-The additional carbohydrate intake to help your brain function on low sleep is a process that definitely doesn’t help with losing the mommy tummy.
+The additional carbohydrate intake to help your brain function on low sleep is a process that definitely doesn’t help with losing the mommy’s tummy.

 Diastasis Recti post-birth:

 Diastasis recti is where the abdominal muscles separate to allow for the baby to grow and the uterus to expand.
 It is a normal process for the abs to be separated right after birth.
 In an ideal case, the abdominals will close back together in a few months, but oftentimes the abdominals stay separated longer than they should.
 This is a large portion of the mommy’s tummy.
 The core is no longer tight, and the fascia connectors between the muscles are stretched out.
 These poses are a larger challenge to getting the abs to come back together (especially after multiple babies!).

 How can nutrition help with healing mommy tummy: